 San Francisco Style

 One thing I want to discuss before we dive any deeper into your San Francisco packing list is the unique San Francisco style.
 San Francisco is a stylish, yet casual town.
-Jeans are a staple in a San Francisco lifestyle as we like to enjoy the city life, but also get outside!
+Jeans are a staple in a local San Franciscan’s wardrobe as they’re versatile and comfortable.

 What I love the most about the style in the city is that you’ll see it all.
 You’ll see high-end fashion shops directly across the street from a thrift store.
 And both styles are widely accepted.
 San Francisco welcomes you as you are, so dress the way that boosts your confidence.
-Or maybe, you’ve been dying to try a new trend, San Francisco is a great place to do so!
+Or maybe, you’ve been dying to try a new trend.
+San Francisco is a great place to experiment with your personal style!

 I am no fashionista.
 I think it’s best to pack for practicality with a few fun options thrown into the mix.
 But I love that you can dress to express yourself here.